 We face an inherent risk of product liability claims as a result of the clinical testing of our product candidates despite obtaining appropriate informed consents from our clinical trial participants.
 We will face an even greater risk if we or any future collaborators commercially sell any product that we may or they may develop.
 For example, we may be sued if any product we develop allegedly causes injury or is found to be otherwise unsuitable during clinical testing, manufacturing, marketing or sale.
-Any such product liability claims may include allegations of defects in manufacturing, defects in design, a failure to warn of dangers inherent in the product, negligence, strict liability claims, we may incur substantial liabilities or be required to limit commercialization of our product candidates.
+Any such product liability claims may include allegations of defects in manufacturing, defects in design, a failure to warn of dangers inherent in the product, negligence, strict liability or a breach of warranties.
+Claims could also be asserted under state consumer protection acts.
+If we cannot successfully defend ourselves against product liability claims, we may incur substantial liabilities or be required to limit commercialization of our product candidates.
 Regardless of the merits or eventual outcome, liability claims may result in:

-- decreased demand for our product candidates or products that we may develop; - injury to our reputation and significant negative media attention; - withdrawal of clinical trial participants; - significant costs to defend resulting litigation; - substantial monetary awards to trial participants or patients; - loss of revenue; - reduced resources of our management to pursue our business strategy; and - the inability to commercialize any products that we may develop.
+- · decreased demand for our product candidates or products that we may develop; - \cdot $\,$ injury to our reputation and significant negative media attention; - · withdrawal of clinical trial participants; - · significant costs to defend resulting litigation; - · substantial monetary awards to trial participants or patients; - · loss of revenue; - · reduced resources of our management to pursue our business strategy; and - · the inability to commercialize any products that we may develop.